-papers explain the sharp increase in female labor supply during the 20th century.22 Doepke and Tertilt (2009) focus on an earlier period and provide a theory of the expansion of women's rights in the 19th century.
-The authors argue that rising demand for human capital changed cultural attitudes regarding the proper role of women in society, and ultimately triggered political reform.23
+While Doepke and Zilibotti (2008) and Fernández-Villaverde, Greenwood, and Guner (2013) emphasize the process of cultural transmission, Fernández (2013) and Fogli and Veldkamp (2011) describe culture as a process of Bayesian learning from public and private signals.
+Those papers explain the sharp increase in female labor supply during the twentieth century.
+Doepke and Tertilt (2009) focuses an an earlier period and provides a theory of the expansion of women's rights in the nineteenth century.
+The authors argue that rising demand for human capital changed cultural attitudes regarding the proper role of women in society, and ultimately triggered political reform.
+23